farhankarim/100daysofmlcode-farhankarim/README.md

 # 100daysofmlcode-farhankarim
 Repository to share progress of 100daysofmlcode challenge by [Siraj Raval](https://www.youtube.com/watch?v=cuQMBj1cWPo).
 I have taken up this challenge with a bit of a twist.
-Since i am fairly new to  DS/ML and have dedicated more than 5+ hours in studying per day .So, rather than spending 1 hour per day learning ML i will use that 1 hour to implement the topics i have learned that day in Jupyter Notebook/R Studio.
+Since i am fairly new to  DS/ML and have dedicated more than 5+ hours in studying per day .So, rather than spending 1 hour per day learning ML i will use that 1 hour to implement the topics i have learned that day in Jupyter Notebook or doing something related to DS/ML (reading,watching conference videos,tutorials,answering [quora](https://www.quora.com/profile/Farhan-Karim-16) questions etc).

 **Note**: For people asking me about Datacamp courses on [slack](https://programming-wizards.slack.com), you can have 2 months free access on Datacamp courses using your microsoft account.
 Sign-in your account and go to [Visual Studio Benifits](https://my.visualstudio.com), select activate under datacamp and fill the form.